Sales Tax Holidays for E-commerce

 Do you sell belt buckles in Tennessee?

 It wouldn’t be so bad if there were a predictable rule about sales tax holidays.
-If every state made school clothes exempt in the first weekend of August each year, you could fairly easily learn when your taxable items were exempt.
+If every state made school clothes exempt on the first weekend of August each year, you could fairly easily learn when your taxable items were exempt.
 If you sold school clothes, you could make sure not to charge sales tax the first weekend in August.

 That’s not how it works.

-For example, Tennessee has a back to school sales tax holiday during which clothes are exempt from sales tax…but not belt buckles if they are sold by themselves.
+For example, Tennessee has a back-to-school sales tax holiday during which clothes are exempt from sales tax…but not belt buckles if they are sold by themselves.
 Belts with buckles are exempt, but separate belt buckles are not.

 Clothing items costing more than one hundred dollars are still taxable, too.
 Handbags are taxable but backpacks are not.